 Skip to main content

+To keep your pets safe and healthy, they need stuff.
+And quite a bit of stuff, at that.
+The list can feel endless, and the cost quickly adds up.
 Luckily, our Woodgreen staff and volunteers have some great money-saving tips.
 Take a look below at their easy and creative ways to cut costs.

 Visit a pet charity shop

-Many pet charity shops, like ours at Woodgreen, stock nearly new pet items at a fraction of the price.
+Many pet charity shops, like ours at Woodgreen, stock nearly new pet items at a fraction of the normal price.
 There are beds, bowls, brushes, leads, and toys on offer!
-What’s more, the money you spend goes to help even more pets, so you’re making a difference.
+What’s more, the money you spend goes to help even more pets, so you’re also making a difference.

 Small pets